 I’ve noticed with the twins growing up and developing into young teens, doing stuff together as a family seems boring.
-They would rather invest their time into hanging out with their friends, the latest social media apps, YouTube videos, or video games.
+They would rather invest their time hanging out with their friends, the latest social media apps, YouTube videos, or video games.
 Yes, all of that is fine and dandy.
 But, as their Mom, I’m starting to feel some type of way, being disconnected from them.
-We talk to them, encourage and remind them our doors are always open and find ways to get on their levels.
-But, sometimes I feel that’s not enough.
+We talk to them, encourage and remind them our doors are always open, and find ways to get on their levels.
+But, sometimes, I feel that’s not enough.

 Enter game night.

 How do you make family game night “cool” for older kids and tweens?
 Well, we’ve put our heads together and come up with some ideas on how you can engage your teens into a fun family game night!

 - Food and snacks.
 Food is imperative to the health and development of adolescents, especially boys.
 My boys eat all the time, like all the time!
 So, make sure you have a variety of snacks and food.
 We usually opt for pizza (you can check out our homemade pizza recipe here).